 If you decide not to take up your place and no longer wish to study at any university in the UK, then we will need to receive confirmation of this from you in writing.
 Please email the Admissions Team indicating clearly in the subject line of the message that your enquiry relates to withdrawal of your place.
 You should also include your full name, UCAS Personal ID and reason for your decision.

-We have accommodation available at all our campuses, once you have confirmed and accepted your place at UCLan, you will be able to make accommodation arrangements.
+We have accommodation available at all our campuses.
+Once our Admissions Team have confirmed your place at UCLan, you will be able to make accommodation arrangements.

-We guarantee accommodation for all first year students who apply through Clearing.
+We guarantee accommodation at Preston Campus for all first year students who apply through Clearing.

-Please visit our Accommodation page to start researching the accommodation we offer here at UCLan.
+Please visit our accommodation page to start researching the accommodation we offer here at UCLan.
 Here you will also find information about fees, and how to apply.
 When you apply, make sure you have your UCLan registration number handy.
 You'll need this at the point of application.
-Our friendly Accommodation team are also on hand to answer any questions you may have and can be contacted on +44 (0) 1772 892529.
+Our friendly Accommodation team are also on hand to answer any questions you may have.
+They can be contacted on +44 (0) 1772 892529.

 For data protection reasons, the University is only able to discuss your situation with you once you provide us with your UCAS Personal ID.
 This lets us identify your application and ensure we are talking to the correct person.

 We know going to university is a big decision, especially if you’re not sure which direction to take.
 That’s where we can help.
 We have a team of dedicated careers advisors.
 They're on hand to help you choose a course that's right for you.
-Simply give our Clearing Hotline a ring on +44 (0)1772 830777 and we’ll be happy to talk you through your options.
+Simply call us on +44 (0)1772 830777 and we’ll be happy to talk you through your options.

-Once you have confirmed and accepted your offer, head over to our Welcome Portal.
+Once our Admissions Team have confirmed your place, head over to our Welcome Portal.
 Follow the handy checklist to prepare for your arrival.
 You'll also receive lots of important emails from us over the next few days.
 So, keep checking your inbox and junk folder for details, and respond as soon as possible.